 Nor would he produce a sign for the unbelieving Pharisees.

 Various Kinds of Miracles

-If it is possible to imagine such a thing as a divine spectrum then miracles would possibly fit between the gift of healing and divine intervention.
-The gifts of healings did not involve creative action and were less dramatic.
-The gift of faith by contrast was passive.
+If it were possible to imagine such a thing as a Divine spectrum then miracles would possibly fit between the 'gifts of healings' and Divine intervention.
+The 'gifts of healings' did not involve creative action and were less dramatic.
+The 'gift of faith' by contrast was passive.

 Divine Intervention should not be regarded as the gift of the "working of Miracles".
 This gift operated through human beings.
 There are, however, many events recorded in scripture that happened apart from human agency.

 These events were the result of Divine intervention, not the 'gift of the working of miracles'.

 This miracle was much less common than the "gift of healing".
 It required that the condition causing death be corrected plus the breath of life (spirit) had to be restored.
 After decay has set in resurrection necessitates re-creation.

 The following examples illustrate the 'gift of the working of miracles' used to raise the dead.